robertvacareanu/apply_softrules/README.md

 - `odinson-gateway` from [lum-ai](https://github.com/lum-ai/odinson-gateway)
 - `odinson-ruleutils` from [clu-ling](https://github.com/clu-ling/odinson-ruleutils)
 - The rest of the dependencies, as specified in `environment.yml`.
 Note thet they are standard dependencies, which can be installed from standard channels

+Note: If one of the libraries to be installed from github (`odinson-gateway`, `odinson-ruleutils`) fails due to missing the `setuptools` libraries, just install it with `conda install -c anaconda setuptools`.